codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/kubernetes-templating.md

 ## Using replacements in multiple manifests

-By default the deploy step will only do replacements in a single manifest.
+By default, the deploy step will only do replacements in a single manifest.
 If you have multiple Kubernetes manifests you can merge all of them in a single file, or use multiple times the deploy commands like this:

 `codefresh.yml`
 {% highlight yaml %}